*Updated May 13th, 2025

 FAQs

-You can negotiate, provide evidence, or request appraisal.
+You can negotiate with the insurer, provide supporting evidence, or request appraisal.

 Conclusion